When teaching children about money, it’s important to start from an early age. Here is an age-by-age guide for what you can teach and when!

 - What online banking looks like and how to use your bank’s website for their account(s).

 - What a loan is and what a responsible borrower looks like.

 - What purchases someone uses a credit card for and how important it is to pay off the balance each month.

 - The value of continuing to save their money.

 - How to only use money they have and not live above their means.

-Teaching a child about money from a young age is important.
-It is never too late to start educating your child, even if you didn’t start when they were very young.
-There are certain principals that we should all know by the time we are eighteen and your children will thank you for the education and advice.
+Teaching children about money from a young age is important.
+It is never too late to start educating your child, so don’t let their age stop you.
+There are certain principals that we should all know by the time we are eighteen and your children will ultimately thank you for the education and advice.